POSITION: Managing Director, Global Food and Agriculture Program

 TEAM: Global Food and Agriculture Program

-Reporting to the President, the Managing Director for Global Food and Agriculture will lead the development of the strategy as well as the design and oversight of the implementation of all Council projects related to food, agriculture, and other targeted themes of international global development.
+The Council is looking for an experienced professional to design and oversee the implementation of all Council projects related to food, agriculture, nutrition and other targeted themes of international global development.
 Specifically, the Managing Director works to advance the Council as the premiere think tank working on food and agriculture issues by convening leading stakeholders and offering groundbreaking analysis and insights.
-The Managing Director manages eight staff and twelve distinguished and nonresident fellows, and works closely with a panel of advisors made up of leading food and agriculture scholars and practitioners.
+The Managing Director manages a staff of 5+ and a significant group of distinguished and non-resident fellows.

 Specific responsibilities of the Managing Director include:

-- Lead the strategy in maintaining and expanding the Council’s position as a major, highly credible and influential voice on global food and agriculture issues in U.S. and international discourse.
+- Maintain and expand the Council’s position as a major, highly credible, and influential voice on global food and agriculture issues in U.S. and international discourse.

 - Identify, conceptualize, resource, manage, and implement all projects in the Global Food and Agriculture portfolio, including the expansion and evolution of the work.